 Regulations have been developed to reduce the at-sea discard of DSR due to their high post-release mortality caused from exposure to pressure changes experienced between catch depth and surface waters.
-Full retention was required of all DSR captured in state waters of Southeast Alaska in 2000; this requirement was restricted to groundfish and halibut fisheries only in 2009.
+Full retention was required of all DSR captured in state waters of Southeast in 2000, and in 2009, was restricted to groundfish and halibut fisheries only.
+In state waters, a CFEC permit holder must retain, weigh, and report all DSR taken, and any excess of the allowable bycatch limits must be reported as bycatch overage on a fish ticket.
+Proceeds from the sale of excess DSR are forfeited to the State of Alaska.
+DSR in excess of legal bycatch limits may be retained for personal use or donated.
+In addition, there are restrictions on the use of yelloweye rockfish for bait where only the head, tail, fins, and viscera from delivered and processed yelloweye rockfish may be used.

-2 The federal TAC is set in metric tons (mt); the department sets fishery quotas (GHR, TAC, AHO) in round pounds.
+3 The federal TAC is set in metric tons (mt); the department sets fishery quotas (GHR, TAC, AHO) in round pounds.